FREQUENTLY ASKED QUESTIONS

 If you would like to apply but do not have the funds to submit your $750 deposit, please email us at hello@everyonedeservessexed.com and we can discuss alternative options.

-33. What if my employer is paying my tuition?
+34. What if my employer is paying my tuition?

 That’s great!
 We encourage this, as it benefits the business, its customers, and its company culture.
 Please make sure your employer is aware of our attendance, payment, and refund policies.
 We do not make special exceptions for businesses, including non-profits.

 We accept people into the program, not businesses or non-profits, so any communication about the program must come from you vs. your supervisor or employer.
-Should your employment end or be suspended or terminated before being able to attend the program, your seat in our program remains yours and is not transferrable to another staff member.
+Should your employment end or be suspended or terminated before being able to attend, your seat in our program remains yours and is not transferrable to another staff member.
 Unless you tell us otherwise, you will be responsible for any remaining tuition balance you may have, and we will expect to see you on Day 1.
 Should you be unable to attend without your employer’s financial assistance, you must email us at hello@everyonedeservessexed.com immediately so we can give your seat to someone on the waitlist.
 If your employer would like to have a new or future staff member attend this training, that person will need to undergo the application and acceptance process as all other attendees do.

 By funding a staff member’s attendance, businesses and non-profits incur the risks listed above.
 It is not the staff member’s or EDSE’s responsibility to manage these risks or find solutions on the employer’s behalf.